d12frosted/elpa-mirror/gnu/tempel-readme.txt

 3 Template file format
 ══════════════════════

-  The templates are defined in a Lisp file `templates' which is stored by default in the `user-emacs-directory' (`~/.config/emacs/templates').
-The templates are written as Lisp expressions in the concise form of the Emacs Tempo syntax.
-The first element of the list is the name of the template.
+  The templates are defined in a Lisp file which is stored by default in the `user-emacs-directory' (`~/.config/emacs/templates').
+The templates are grouped by major mode with an optional `:condition'.
+Each template is a list in the concise form of the Emacs Tempo syntax.
+The first element of each list is the name of the template.
 Behind the name, the Tempo syntax elements follow.
+Pre- and post-expansion operations can be specified per template by the optional keys `:pre' and `:post'.

   ┌────
   │ ;; -*- mode: lisp -*-